dgerabagi/data-curation-environment/prompt.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 027: Dist Files Incorrectly Auto-Added to Selection

+-   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
+-   **Cycles Observed:** C14
+-   **Symptom:** When a build process creates new files inside an excluded directory like `dist/`, the "Automatically add new files to selection" feature incorrectly adds these new files to the selection set, even though the `dist` folder itself is correctly marked as non-selectable.
+-   **Root Cause Analysis (RCA):** The logic for the `onDidCreate` file system watcher was incomplete.
+It was checking if the "auto-add" feature was enabled but was failing to also check if the newly created file's path matched any of the defined `NON_SELECTABLE_PATTERNS`.
+This meant it would add any new file regardless of whether it was in a `dist`, `.git`, or `node_modules` folder.
+-   **Codified Solution & Best Practice:** The `onDidCreate` handler in `file-tree.service.ts` must perform the same check that the UI rendering does.
+Before queuing a file for auto-addition, it must call the `_isSelectable(filePath, fileType)` helper method.
+If this method returns `false`, the file must be ignored.
+This ensures that the auto-add feature fully respects the project's exclusion rules.

+---